bprovanbessell/SATfeatPy/documentation/features.md

 - d: fractal dimension for VIG (_vig_d_poly_)
 - d_b: fractal dimension for CVIG (_cvig_db_poly_)

-TODO: bteer explanation of all features, starting with variable occurrences alpha A variable incidence graph (VIG): Set of vertexes is the set of boolean variables - weights assigned to edges as follows W(x, y) = sum (1/(c choose 2)) where x and y are an element of c (c is the clause I am assuming)
+TODO: better explanation of all features, starting with variable occurrences alpha A variable incidence graph (VIG): Set of vertexes is the set of boolean variables - weights assigned to edges as follows W(x, y) = sum (1/(|c| choose 2)) where x and y are an element of c

 Clause variable incidence graph (CVIG): Set of vertexes is set of variables and clauses, weight function: w(x, c) = 1/|c| if x elem c
 0 otherwise.
 (signs of literals not considered)

+Graphs are the same as the variable graph and variable clause graph from SATzilla, just with weights, which are, incidentally, unused.

 - Scale free structure  - power law distribution.
 Estimation computed by method of Maximum likelihood
 - Modularity(Q) of VIG (louvain method) of the best partition.